 The Adams contract runs through 2025.
 He is due an $11MM base salary in 2023 and is in line to count $18.1MM on Seattle’s cap next year.
 Adams, 26, counts just $9.1MM this year.
 His 2024 and ’25 cap numbers come in at $23.6MM and $24.6MM, respectively.

 Following the 53-man roster cutdown deadline Tuesday, many teams will make slight tweaks to their rosters.
 In addition to waiver claims, teams can begin constructing their 16-man practice squads today.
-These Bears, Lions, Packers and Vikings moves are noted below.
+These Buccaneers, Falcons, Panthers and Saints moves are noted below.

-Here are Wednesday’s NFC North transactions, which will continue to be updated throughout the day.
+Here are Wednesday’s NFC South transactions, which will continue to be updated throughout the day.

 A few of Atlanta’s offseason additions are no longer with the team.
 Former Arthur Smith Titans charges Firkser and Pruitt — each of whom being with Tennessee during the current Atlanta HC’s run as Titans tight ends coach — leave a young tight end group.
 It would not surprise if one of the two — if not both — were back, via a belated active-roster return or practice squad stash.
 The Falcons currently have Kyle Pitts, 2021 UDFA Parker Hesse and sixth-round rookie John FitzPatrickat tight end.